Comic Convention First-Timer Survival Guide

 - Water container: So you have something to sip on while walking around the show.
 It is best to bring to the show empty and fill it up within the grounds.

 - Camera: There will be lots of interesting people in costume who would love to pose for a picture.
+If you will be shooting a lot of pictures or video you may wish to have an extra set of batteries.

 - Stroller: If you have small kids they will want to ride in it after a couple hours.
+Trust us.

 - Baby stuff: If you are bringing a very young child make sure to have a good supply of diapers, baby wipes and formula.
 Bring an extra pair of pants and underwear if your child is potty training in case of accidents.